 Juvenile idiopathic arthritis is a chronic condition, and careful monitoring by a pediatric rheumatologist is recommended into adulthood.
 Prompt recognition and treatment of joint inflammation or limitation can help prevent pain and long-term damage.
 It was previously thought that children may “outgrow” arthritis.
 It is now recognized that most children have joint disease that persists.
 (Find a specialist at HSS who treats juvenile arthritis.)

 Children with JIA also need continued ophthalmology monitoring for uveitis.
-The frequency of eye exams will depend on your child’s age and whether they test positive for the ANA antibody.
+The frequency of eye exams will depend on your child’s age, how long they have had arthritis, and whether they test positive for the ANA antibody.

 Depending on your child’s symptoms, additional follow-up may be needed by other medical specialties.